Central Albertans are once again invited out to the Veterans Voices of Canada – Flags of Remembrance ceremony taking place on October 7.

-There are 15 total tribute sites across Canada, each of which will host a ceremony at the same time as the one held in the field of Blue Grass Sod Farms on Highway 11 near Sylvan Lake.
+There are 15 total tribute sites across Canada, each of which will host a ceremony at the same time as the one held at Centennial Park in Sylvan Lake starting at 11:30 a.m.

 One way to support the cause is by sponsoring a plaque.